Don't Believe Anymore

 "Don't Believe Anymore" is a single by Australian band Icehouse.
-It is the second single from their third album, Sidewalk.
+It is the second single from their third studio album, Sidewalk.
 It was released on 15 June 1984 in the UK and on 2 July 1984 in Australia.
 It peaked at No. 31 on the Australian singles chart.

 Charts

 The Whitlams version

-Australian band the Whitlams cover the song and released in it June 2003 as the fourth and final single from their fifth album, Torch the Moon.
+Australian indie rock band the Whitlams covered the song and released it in June 2003 as the fourth and final single from their fifth studio album, Torch the Moon (2002).
 It peaked at number 47 on the Australian ARIA singles chart.
 The track "Je N'y Crois Plus" is a French-language version of the song, since Tim Freedman is a fluent speaker of the language.